Chapter 12 - Designing Multi-Agent Architectures

 Defining Parent Agents and Sub-Agents in ADK

-ADK implements hierarchical multi-agent systems by allowing an LlmAgent
+ADK implements hierarchical multi-agent systems by allowing an LlmAgent to have sub_agents.

 1